Andrei Fyodorov (footballer)

-Andrei Vitalyevich Fyodorov or Fedorov (Андрей Витальевич Фёдоров; born 10 April 1971) is a football coach and a former defender.
-Fyodorov is a former Uzbekistani international.
+Andrei Vitalyevich Fyodorov or Fedorov (Андрей Витальевич Фёдоров; born 10 April 1971) is a football coach and a former player who works as an assistant manager with Akhmat Grozny.
+A defender, he is a former Uzbekistani international.
 He is a naturalized Russian citizen.

-Playing career
+Club career

-He started his professional career in Soviet Second League club Avtomobilist Kokand.
-In 1992–1995 he played for Neftchi Farg'ona and won 4 Uzbek League champion titles.
+Fyodorov started his professional career in Soviet Second League club Avtomobilist Kokand.
+In 1992–1995 he played for Neftchi Farg'ona and won four Uzbek League champion titles.

 After playing for Alania Vladikavkaz in 1998–1999 and Baltika he moved to Rubin Kazan.
 Fyodorov played for Rubin in 2000–2008.
 In 2008, he won Russian Premier League with Rubin.

-International
+International career

-He was member of Uzbekistan team participating in 1994 Asian Games in Hiroshima.
+Fyodorov was member of Uzbekistan team participating in 1994 Asian Games in Hiroshima.
 Uzbekistan won 1994 Asian Games.
-Fyodorov capped 64 matches for national, scoring 7 goals.
+He capped 64 matches for the national team, scoring 7 goals.

-Managing career
+Managerial career

-He finished playing career in Rubin and in 2008 was selected as director of club's scouting department.
+Fyodorov finished playing career in Rubin and in 2008 was selected as director of club's scouting department.
 In 2012–2013 he was head coach of Rubin reserve squad.

-In 2014, he moved to Neftchi Farg'ona and joined club's coaching stuff as assistant coach.
+In 2014, he moved to Neftchi Farg'ona and joined club's coaching staff as assistant coach.
 After Murod Ismoilov resigned Fyodorov was appointed as head coach on 15 September 2015.

 On 13 October 2022, Fyodorov was appointed caretaker manager of Lokomotiv Moscow.
 His caretaking spell ended on 13 November 2022 with the hiring of Mikhail Galaktionov.
 Lokomotiv won one league game out of 5 that Fyodorov managed.